AdaYuanChen/Supycap/README.md

 #### Arguments
 1. <b>Cycle_check : <i>int, optional</i></b><br>
    The method for ESR analysis.
 Specify the cycle of the charge/discharge curve and the second derivative to be plotted on the same axes.If <code>Cycle_check = False</code>, the user will be prompted to select a cycle on the CD curve to view as the reference for adjusting the cut off point.
+(Note: the cycle number starts from 1)

 #### Returns